simplesamlphp/assert/README.md

 We also felt that `InvalidArgumentException` is incorrect to use in this case.
 This exception was intended by PHP to be thrown when a function parameter is of the wrong type.
-Our custom `AssertionFailedException` therefor inherits from `UnexpectedValueException` which is intended to verify values against valid value sets, possibly during the internal computations of a function.
+Our custom `AssertionFailedException` therefore inherits from `UnexpectedValueException` which is intended to verify values against valid value sets, possibly during the internal computations of a function.
 We deem this much more appropriate for use in assertions.